MD/PhD

 Tulane brings together some of the nation’s most talented young people with nationally- and internationally-recognized teachers and researchers: all in the context of a vibrant city replete with opportunities both in and out of the lab and classroom.
 Whatever studies you pursue, your learning will intersect with the city’s unique mix of influences- ethnic, musical, architectural, geographical, commercial, political, environmental, and social.
 Beyond the classroom and lab, Tulane also provides you with multiple opportunities for career development and possible career exploration, both in and outside of academia.
 As a Tulane graduate student, you will find unmatched opportunities: opportunities to pursue ideas and work that matters to others, and opportunities to grow and mature.

-PSP-A students apply through the Medical School AMCAS application process for both degrees.
+PSP-A students apply through the Medical School AMCAS application process for admission.
 Applicants cannot apply to the PSP-A program and Medical School.
 They must choose one.

-- A stipend is paid for the duration of study in both the Graduate School and Medical School.
+• A stipend is paid for the duration of study in both the medical and graduate school portions.

-- Accepted students must complete both the PhD and MD degree.
+• Accepted students must complete both the MD and PhD degrees.

-Track B or PSP-B students must have applied for and been accepted into Tulane Medical School.
-PSP-B track students apply for the PhD program through the Biomedical Sciences application system any time after beginning medical school studies but no later than the beginning of their third year of medical school.
+PSP-B students must have applied for and been accepted into Tulane Medical School.
+PSP-B students apply for the PhD program through the Biomedical Sciences application system any time after beginning medical school studies but no later than the end of their second year of medical school.

-- PSP-B students receive tuition remittance only for the PhD portion of their studies, not Medical School.
+• Accepted students receive tuition remittance for the PhD portion of their studies (not MD portion).

 MD Requirements